Get the kids in on the fun this year and make your own Glittered Ornaments for your Christmas tree!

 Want to make your own Glittered Ornaments?

-Use a funnel and pour glitter into your bulb.
-Do the same thing and rotate the bulb slowly, making sure you cover every inch of the inside of your ornament.
+- Use a funnel and pour glitter into your ornament Rotate the ornament slowly, making sure you cover every inch of the inside of your ornament.
 Fine glitter looks better for this type of project, but you can use larger if you like!
 Place the ornaments back in the egg carton until they are dry (I waited about 5 to 10 minutes).

-While the ornaments are drying, cut out your designs with your Silhouette machine.
-I just used a font that came with my computer (called Jasmine) for the word “JOY”, traced the Deer Head from google, and bought the tree file from the Silhouette store.
+- While the ornaments are drying, cut out your designs with your Silhouette machine.
+I just used a font that came with my computer (called Jasmine) for the word "JOY", traced the Deer Head from google, and bought the tree file from the Silhouette store.
 (See NOTE #2 before moving to the next step)